Loading...

 In addition to monitoring your exercise and helping to speed your recovery, these programs may teach you more about heart disease, risk factors, and ways to monitor your own safety.

 Depending on the severity of your heart attack, you may be able to drive within one to four weeks.
-Ask your physician about when you can return to work.

 Can you have sex after a heart attack?
 Yes, but it is also wise to discuss this with your healthcare provider.
 If you did not have open-heart surgery, you can probably resume sexual activity two to four weeks after your heart attack.
 If you did have surgery, you may want to wait as long as six months, to allow your breastbone time to heal fully.